-Mexico’s President is short on time, as he’s set to step down as his five year, ten month tenure ends in December, lets see all of what he accomplished.
+Mexico’s President is short on time, as he’s set to step down as his six year term ends in December, lets see all of what he accomplished.

 1. He will be the least popular president of Mexico’s post revolutionary history

-As of October of last year, Peña nieto had an approval of merely 16%.
+As of October of 2017, Peña nieto had an approval of merely 16%.
 This was driven by various blunders and scandals like the state sponsored murder of 43 students in Guerrero, the three billion dollar corruption scandal around Veracruz, the white house scandal around his wife, other scandals linked to infrastructure spending amongst a variety of issues.
+He will leave office with 64% of Mexicans disapproving of him

 2. He delegitimized the army and opted for the Navy in fighting the drug wars